-- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required.
-Then set the user name and password to use when the switch responds an MD5 challenge from the authentication server. - 4.
+- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required. - 4.
 Click Apply

-Figure 219: Configuring Global Settings for 802.1X Port Authentication
+Figure 215: Configuring Global Settings for 802.1X Port Authentication

-Configuring Port Authenticator Settings for 802.1X
+Port Authenticator Settings for 802.1X

-Use the Security > Port Authentication (Configure Interface - Authenticator) page to configure 802.1X port settings for the switch as the local authenticator.
+Configuring Use the Security > Port Authentication (Configure Interface - Authenticator) page to configure 802.1X port settings for the switch as the local authenticator.
 When 802.1X is enabled, you need to configure the parameters for the authentication process that runs between the client and the switch (i.e., authenticator), as well as the client identity lookup process that runs between the switch and authentication server.

-- When the switch functions as a local authenticator between supplicant devices attached to the switch and the authentication server, configure the parameters for the exchange of EAP messages between the authenticator and clients on the Authenticator configuration page. - When devices attached to a port must submit requests to another authenticator on the network, configure the Identity Profile parameters on the Configure Global page (see "Configuring 802.1X Global Settings" on page 346) which identify this switch as a supplicant, and configure the supplicant parameters for those ports which must authenticate clients through the remote authenticator (see "Configuring Port Supplicant Settings for 802.1X" on page 351). - This switch can be configured to serve as the authenticator on selected ports by setting the Control Mode to Auto on this configuration page, and as a supplicant on other ports by the setting the control mode to Force-Authorized on this page and enabling the PAE supplicant on the Supplicant configuration page.
+- When the switch functions as a local authenticator between supplicant devices attached to the switch and the authentication server, configure the parameters for the exchange of EAP messages between the authenticator and clients on the Authenticator configuration page. - This switch can be configured to serve as the authenticator on selected ports by setting the Control Mode to Auto on this configuration page, and as a supplicant on other ports by the setting the control mode to Force-Authorized on this page and enabling the PAE supplicant on the Supplicant configuration page.